kristina-jose/Yeti-borg/README.md

 ```

 # Run Mobile Robot challenge:
-Run the command in order to start the project:
+Run the following command in order to start the project:
 ```bash
 python mobile_robot.py
 ```
-There will asked to give an option as input:
+There will asked to press a number as input:
 - Press "0" to start calibrating
 - Press "1" to start challenge 1
 - Press "2" to start challenge 2